Provider claims and safety checks

 | Product naming | Separates Rybelsus, Wegovy pill, Foundayo and oral semaglutide. | Uses different product names as if they are the same thing. |

-| Signal | Why it matters | What it cannot prove |
+| Provider detail | Why it matters | What it cannot prove |

 |---|---|---|

-| Oral GLP-1 guide | Shows the provider has public information about oral GLP-1 searches. | It cannot prove supply, suitability or pricing. |
+| Oral GLP-1 guide | Helps you see whether the provider explains tablet searches clearly. | It cannot prove supply, suitability or pricing. |

-| Wegovy pill information | Shows whether the provider separates oral semaglutide status from current UK routes. | It cannot prove the Wegovy pill is available in the UK. |
+| Wegovy pill information | Helps separate oral semaglutide status from current UK routes. | It cannot prove the Wegovy pill is commercially available. |

-| Foundayo/orforglipron information | Shows whether the provider recognises the product as a separate status signal. | It cannot prove Foundayo is available in the UK. |
+| Foundayo/orforglipron information | Shows whether the provider treats the product as a separate medicine. | It cannot prove Foundayo is available in the UK. |

-| Waitlist or update form | Shows interest capture or a route for status updates. | It cannot prove a prescription route exists. |
+| Waitlist or update form | Can be useful for updates or interest registration. | It cannot prove a prescription route exists. |

-| UK availability wording | Shows whether the provider separates overseas approval from UK access. | It cannot replace official UK product status. |
+| UK availability statements | Should separate overseas approval from UK access. | It cannot replace official UK product status. |

-| Safety warning | Shows whether unsafe sellers, prescription-only status and clinical checks are addressed. | It cannot confirm suitability for an individual. |
+| Safety warning | Should cover unsafe sellers, prescription-only status and clinical checks. | It cannot confirm suitability for an individual. |

-| Last checked date | Makes public wording easier to review over time. | It cannot guarantee the provider has not changed the page since. |
+| Last checked date | Helps you judge whether wording is still likely to be current. | It cannot guarantee the provider has not changed the page since. |

-| Confidence/evidence level | Shows how clear the public wording was at the latest review. | It is not a provider endorsement or ranking. |
+| Clarity | Clear wording makes the provider easier to compare. | It is not a provider endorsement or ranking. |

 A quick step-by-step provider claim check